simonmichael/hledger/doc/MANUAL.md

 - the decimal point character (period or comma)
 - the display precision (number of decimal places displayed)

-The canonical style is generally the style of the first amount seen in a commodity (which may be in a [default commodity directive](#default-commodity).
-The precision is the highest precision seen among all amounts in the commmodity.
+The canonical style is generally the style of the first posting amount seen in a commodity The precision is the highest precision seen among all posting amounts in the commmodity.

 ##### Balance Assertions